 - Command of Evidence: Analyzing the way a passage develops its ideas.
 For example, a Command of Evidence question might ask, “what choice [from the passage] provides the best evidence for the following statement.”

-- Words in Context: improving word choice, making passages more concise.
-An example of a Words in Context question is, “As used in line [number], [word or phrase] most nearly means…”.
+- Words in Context: Improving word choice, making passages more concise.
+Here’s an example of a Words in Context question: “As used in line [number], [word or phrase] most nearly means…”

 Don’t Make These 7 Common SAT Writing Mistakes